 2.2.2.3 Existing Building Commissioning Incentive Initiative (Schedule C-6)

 Initiative Activities/Progress: General promotion of this initiative with similar programs was utilized.
-The opportunity for this initiative is limited in Parry Sound Power's service territory.
+The opportunity for chilled water systems is limited in Orangeville Hydro service territory.
+The Existing Building Commissioning Initiative continues to be promoted in the following manner: